On this page:

-The Higher Education Administrative Information for Providers (AIP) is designed to help higher education providers (providers) understand their legal obligations under the Higher Education Support Act 2003 (HESA), associated guidelines, and other Australian Government legislation.
+The Higher Education Administrative Information for Providers (AIP) is designed to help higher education providers (providers) understand their obligations under the Higher Education Support Act 2003 (HESA), legislative instruments made under HESA, and other Australian Government legislation.
 It explains the rules and procedures associated with administering:

 - tuition fees for domestic and overseas fee-paying students